 The Local Access Forum is "a partnership to promote and develop sustainable access for the growing benefit of the environment and all in our community".
-Established in 2003, the Forum is statutory advisory group which advises the Council on the management and improvement of public access to land in the Royal Borough for open-air recreation.
+Established in 2003, the Forum is statutory advisory group which advises the Council on the management and improvement of public access to land in the Royal Borough for open-air recreation and active travel.